KORG KAOSS PAD KP1

 Way back in 1999 (its seems like longer) the Korg Kaoss Pad seemed like some kind of visitation from an alien technology.
 Visually, it looks fairly primitive today, but back then it was the first of its kind.
 The technology was lifted straight from the Korg Z1, which was essentially a polyphonic Korg Prophecy released in 1997, but the KP1 was certainly the first stand alone effects device with a two axis touch pad controller.

-The standard mods add a new control box to the side of the KP1.
-The box itself is made from a translucent red or blue plastic (state your preference), and includes the installation of several LED's inside so the whole thing lights up when you turn the unit on.......
+As you can see, we have added a new control box to the side of the KP1.
+The box itself is made from a translucent red plastic, and we have installed several LED's inside so the whole thing lights up when you turn the unit on.......
 Nice! :-)

 The control box houses a 16 way 'bend bus' switching matrix, and a clock speed knob.
 There is also another new switch mounted on the main casing just in front of the new control box which switches between the normal clock speed, and the new clock speed knob.

 The new clock speed knob controls the running speed of the onboard sample RAM.
 This means that it will control the playback speed of any samples, the length of both the delays and reverbs, and the depth of any other effects that use the sample RAM, such as flanging or chorus.
 This works independently of any other effect or pad settings.

 The clock speed also appears to control the sample rate of the RAM.
 On the KP1 the clean input signal is always run though the A/D and D/A convertors before reaching the output as there is no true bypass.
 This means that even when there is no effect running, the clock speed knob will change the sample rate of the input signal.
 This allows you to take a normal input and take the sample rate down to give drum loops more punch and dirt, until at the bottom of the knobs range the input sounds like its playing back through some kind of underwater drug experience.